Saving Water Saves Energy

 One of the simplest ways to save both water and energy is to install water–efficient products.
 WaterSense labeled products not only save water, but can help reduce your energy bills.
 Installing WaterSense labeled faucet aerators in your bathrooms, for example, costs just a few dollars but could save you enough electricity to dry your hair every day for a year!

-You can choose from hundreds of WaterSense labeled products.
-What's more, you can be sure the products will not only save resources, but will perform well.
-WaterSense labeled products must undergo independent, third-party testing and certification to ensure they meet EPA's criteria for both efficiency and performance.
+You can choose from thousands of models of WaterSense labeled plumbing products.
+What’s more, you can be sure the products will not only save resources, but will perform well.
+All WaterSense labeled products are tested and independently certified to ensure they meet EPA’s criteria for both efficiency and performance.